-The consolidated financial statements of the Company for the year ending March 31, 2012 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), having previously prepared its financial statements in accordance with pre-changeover Canadian Generally Accepted Accounting Principles ("pre-changeover Canadian GAAP").
-These condensed consolidated interim financial statements for the three month period ended June 30, 2012 have been prepared in accordance with IAS 34 Interim Financial Reporting,.
+Thee consolidated financial statements of the Company for the year ending March 31, 2012 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), having previously prepared its financial statements in accordance with pre-changeover Canadian Generally Accepted Accounting Principles ("pre-changeover Canadian GAAP").
+These condensed consolidated interim financial statements for the three and six months ended September 30, 2012 have been prepared in accordance with IAS 34 Interim Financial Reporting.

 These condensed interim financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended March 31, 2012.
-These condensed interim financial statements were authorized for issue by the Board of Directors on August 23, 2013.
+These condensed interim financial statements were authorized for issue by the Board of Directors on November 29, 2012.

-Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) Three months ended June 30, 2012 and 2011
+Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) For the six months ended September 30, 2012